sveeeth/sveeeth/README.md

 - [x] **connectors:** re-exports everything from wagmi/core
 - [x] **ens:** adding ens fetching and support
   - [x] Allow ENS to be passed in place of address
-  - [ ] Add edge case support for functions where the ENS should be sent raw (unfetched)
+  - [x] Add edge case support for functions where the ENS should be sent raw (unfetched)
+  - [x] Reactive fetching of connected account ens data
 - [ ] **multicall:** Add multicall support
 - [ ] **signing:** Add signing and the typed data signing thing
 - [ ] **contract events:** Extend the return from the `contract(...)` to support event listeners